Kwame0/SolidityStake/README.md

 # SolStake
- SolStake is a simple scaffolding library for providing User Staking Data when Staking ERC20 or ETH to a Smart Contract
+ SolStake is a simple solidity scaffolding library for providing User Staking Data when Staking ERC20 or ETH to a Smart Contract